JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 <img src="../assets/img/Oculus-Rift-S-Download-Software.png" class="img-responsive" alt="Stormland Rocks!" width="1000">

 2. Follow the installation default options until you get to the screen instructing you to connect your headset.
 Do not complete this step.

 3. Click the Skip Setup button.

 <img src="../assets/img/Oculus-connect-your-headset-skip-this.png" class="img-responsive" alt="Skip Setup" width="1000">

-For Vive setups you will not be configuring the headset/hardware.
+For Vive setups you will not be setting up the controllers.
 The hardware setup step is left incomplete indefinitely.
 Proceed to the next step.
-4. Install the latest version of the ReviveInstaller.exe from github (the one with the highest version number – v2.1.1 as of July 2020)
+Install the latest version of the ReviveInstaller.exe from github (the one with the highest version number – v2.1.1 as of July 2020)

 <img src="../assets/img/Revive-Github-versions.png" class="img-responsive" alt="Download the latest version of ReviveInstaller.exe" width="1000">

 5. Launch Oculus and purchase [Stormland](https://www.oculus.com/experiences/rift/1360938750683878/?ranking_trace=117254459210015_1360938750683878_SKYLINEWEB_15sLveFiOUbKwuHmu)

-6. Launch SteamVR and put on your headset.
+6. Launch SteamVR and put on the headset.

 7. Open the SteamVR dashboard and note that there is now a new button called Revive.
 You can click this to bring up the Revive dashboard with all your games.
 For now just note it’s location.
 We still need to set up the controllers.
 You can launch your Oculus titles using the Revive button or from the regular SteamVR menu.

 <img src="../assets/img/New-Revive-Button-in-SteamVR.png" class="img-responsive" alt="New Revive Button in SteamVR - Yaay!" width="1000">